MarkHjorth/markhjorth.com/README.md

-# markhjorth.me
+# markhjorth.com

 > Mark Hjorth is a Software and Game Developer from Aalborg, Denmark.
-This is my public contact card and overview over my social profiles.

 ## Build Setup